Mathias Fjællegaard Jensen

 University of Oxford

-I am a Senior Research Fellow in the Department of Economics at the University of Oxford, and affiliated with Lady Margaret Hall, Nuffield College, and IZA.
+I am a Senior Research Fellow in the Department of Economics at the University of Oxford, and affiliated with Lady Margaret Hall, Nuffield College, CEPR, and IZA.
 I am an applied microeconomist working at the intersection of labour, public, and health economics.
 I am on the 2025-26 academic job market.

 I communicate research to broader audiences through policy briefs (e.g., VoxEU; IZA World of Labor) and direct engagement with business and policymakers (e.g., via OUBEP).
 My work has been featured in international media, including the New York Times and The Observer/Guardian.